Frostn1/discord.c/README.md

-# Discord.c - Discord Api For C Language
+# Discord.c
+Discord api for the C language written completley in C.